ChiranandanTM/ChiranandanTM/README.md

 # Chiranandan T M

-Computer Science Engineering student with a strong interest in cybersecurity, software development, and problem solving.
+Computer Science Engineering student with a strong interest in DevOps, cloud technologies, and software development.
 Focused on building practical projects and improving core computer science fundamentals.

 ## Interests

-* Cybersecurity and ethical hacking
+* DevOps and cloud infrastructure
 * Web and software development
 * Automation and scripting
 * Data structures and algorithms